akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

   - Here's a little homework.
 What options would you pass along with the `ls` command to list contents of the current working directory in long formart reverse-ordered by the time they were modiefied?
   - Write your answer in the comment section below!

-- If you've been following along, you might find your terminal looking a bit too cluttered for you, with all you previous commands and output still there.
+- If you've been following along, you might find your terminal looking a bit too cluttered for you, with all your previous commands and output still there.
 - You can clean up your terminal with the `clear` command.
 Now you have a clean terminal.
 - The `clear` command also has a nice option.
 Running the clear command with the `-X` option clears your terminal but you now have the option of scrolling up to see all the previous commands you ran.
 - I love adding that option.
 Best of both worlds.